 The Berlin Raceway is a major draw for the community, bringing in high-speed automobile races and other heart-pounding events for the whole family.
 If you're more of an outdoorsy person, Marne is also a trailhead for The Musketawa Trail, a 25-mile trail that runs along a now-defunct rail line.
 There's a rich local culture and plenty of open air and rolling land for those who need some space for their lifestyle.
 Whether you're looking for a peaceful community within close commuting distance to Grand Rapids or a place with proximity to West Michigan's only asphalt raceway, Marne is a wonderful place to call home!

-new split. great piece of ground in desirable Marne/Coopersville schools.
-Will need an engineered septic system.
+Approved split. great piece of ground in desirable Marne/Coopersville schools.
+Approved for an engineered septic system.
 Cable and natural gas available in the area.

 Courtesy of Tony Scholten with RE/MAX of Grand Rapids (Wyomg).